Protecting a way of life!

 Subdivisions such as Coronet have to be presented to the Planning Commission and hold a public hearing.
 Citizen notification is through publishing in the local paper and placing a small sign near the property.

-Subdivisions like Windsor (445 townhomes) and Tavern Hill (212) townhomes are Planned Development (PUD & PD).
-Prior to the June 4, 2019 Comprehensive Plan language change the typical subdivision in Edgefield County mimimum lot size was .50 acre per house.
+Subdivisions like Windsor (445 mixed housing units ) and Tavern Hill (212 mixed housing units) are Planned Development (PUD & PD).
+Prior to the June 4, 2019 Comprehensive Plan language change the typical subdivision in Edgefield County minimum lot size was .50 acre per house.
 See News to Know for full details of the change.

 Planned Development Process - How it works: